Welcome | Get started | Dive | Contribute | Topics | Reference | Changes | More

 fixtures

-A subdirectory of a plugin that contains a number of fixture files in different formats.
-Django will discover this directory when you run the loaddata command.
-Read more about it in the Django documentation.
+A subdirectory of a plugin that contains a number of fixture files in different formats to be loaded using the loaddata command.

 In Lino we usually don’t write fixtures in XML or JSON but in Python.
 That’s why our fixtures directories also contain a __init__.py file.